COVID-19 Waivers Updated December 21, 2021

 The Providence Housing Authority (PHA) releases public notice of HUD waivers utilized during COVID-19 pandemic, updated as of December 31, 2021.
 Note that most waivers below other than HCV-3 relating to term of vouchers expire on 12/31/21 or have already expired.

 HUD-Issued COVID-19 Waivers

 The US Department of Housing and Urban Development (HUD) has issued a series of waivers which PHAs may utilize to adopt public housing and housing choice voucher (section 8) program operations to the COVID-19 emergency.
-The most up to date list of waivers allowed by HUD, which are optional for PHAs, was released on November 30, 2020 in HUD PIH Notice 2020-33 (most waivers were established in earlier notices in April of 2020 and November of 2020).
+The most up to date list of waivers allowed by HUD, which are optional for PHAs, was released on through PIH Notice 2021-14 on May 4, 2021 (most waivers were established in earlier notices in April of 2020 and November of 2020).

 Providence Housing Authority has reviewed the waivers and opted to make use of the following at the present time.
 PHA will update this document if we determine that we no longer will use any waiver before its expiration date, if the expiration dates are extended, or if we adopt any new waivers listed here.